 The second problem is time.
 You cannot make a good estimate in 5 minutes.
-Most estimation meetings run over time because the stories are incomplete and the team ends up discussions them.
+Most estimation meetings run over time because the stories are incomplete and the team ends up discussing them.
 Each discussion has a risk of going off on a 10 minute tangent.
 Then with 10 minutes left on the clock the project manager wants to finish estimating 8 stories.

 Not having historical data

 I have worked with over 10 different teams in my career.
 None of them have had consistent historical data going back more than 3 months.
 A lot of agile estimation assumes teams have historical data they can use to calibrate their estimates.
 The reality is that teams do not have that data.
 Either the team does not track both the time to completion and the estimate for a story.
 Or commonly their is a new project manager every 6 months who implements a new agile process based on story points instead of time estimates.